AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## 7. Payload Format Parameters

-This payload format has three optional parameters.
+This section specifies the parameters that MAY be used to select optional features of the payload format and certain features of the bitstream.

 ### 7.1.
 Media Type Definition